suhas346/angular6/README.md

 this is new angular project.

 # AngularProject
-1) This is new change
+1) This is old change

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.1.5.